tmoulik/Kaggle/README.md

 of 1368/5123, in the top 27%

 ## How you can contribute:
-Feel free to modify this code and beat the my score!
+Feel free to modify this code and beat the score!
 And let me know about it!